-The Commission's data base is actively used in the conduct of this project.
+For Coastal Management Program Coordination, the Commission's data base is actively used in the conduct of this project.
 Specifically, the Commission's land use, natural resource, soils, and topographic information is used in the development of planning and engineering data related to the coastal zone.
 In addition, the Commission's land use; sewer service area; park recreation, open space; and natural area and critical species habitat plans are continuously utilized.